abhinjata/sql-on-c/README.md

 ## Report: Building SQL (or a pretty similar RDBMS Application) on C

 The source code is present as a .C file in the repo, download and run at will.
 It is self-explanatory, so I will be using this README.md file as Report as well.
+You can also find this project on https://github.com/abhinjata/sql-on-c/

 ## Abstract